Getting Started

 Copy All (and everything else in the menu) is a tap in the UI—not one of the four shortcuts you configure here.
 See Color History, Color Formats View, and Figma plugin export for the full picture.

-In Settings → Shortcuts, you can rename, tweak, or turn off each shortcut.
-A short note at the top explains globals and Input Monitoring, with a link back to this guide.
+In Settings → Shortcuts, you can tweak or turn off each shortcut.
+Global shortcuts do not require Screen Recording, Accessibility, or Input Monitoring.
+If global registration ever fails on your Mac, those shortcuts still work while HexDrop is in the foreground.
 Use Reset anytime you want the defaults back.
 Open Settings from the menu (Settings…) or press ⌘, when HexDrop is focused.

 Global shortcuts may conflict with other apps.
 If a shortcut doesn't work as expected, choose a different combination or disable it.